Roger Ebert: Favorites

 Ebert argued for the aesthetic values of black-and-white photography and against colorization, writing:

-Elsewhere, Ebert wrote that "Black and white (or, more accurately, silver and white) creates a mysterious dream state, a world of form and gesture."
-For readers who didn't appreciate black and white, he offered the following experiment: "Go outside at dusk, when the daylight is diffused.
+He wrote: "Black-and-white (or, more accurately, silver-and-white) creates a mysterious dream state, a simpler world of form and gesture.
+Most people do not agree with me.
+They like color and think a black-and-white film is missing something.
+Try this.
+If you have wedding photographs of your parents and grandparents, chances are your parents are in color and your grandparents are in black and white.
+Put the two photographs side by side and consider them honestly.
+Your grandparents look timeless.
+Your parents look goofy.

+The next time you buy film for your camera, buy a roll of black-and-white.
+Go outside at dusk, when the daylight is diffused.
 Stand on the side of the house away from the sunset.
-Shoot some natural-light portraits of a friend in black and white.
-Ask yourself if this friend, who has always looked ordinary in every color photograph you've ever taken, does not, in black and white, take on an aura of mystery.
+Shoot some natural-light closeups of a friend.
+Have the pictures printed big, at least 5 x 7.
+Ask yourself if this friend, who has always looked ordinary in every color photograph you've ever taken, does not suddenly, in black and white, somehow take on an aura of mystery.
 The same thing happens in the movies."

-Ebert championed animation, particularly the films of Japanese directors Hayao Miyazaki and Isao Takahata.
+Ebert championed animation, particularly the films of Hayao Miyazaki and Isao Takahata.
 In his review of Miyazaki's Princess Mononoke, he wrote: "I go to the movies for many reasons.
 Here is one of them.
 I want to see wondrous sights not available in the real world, in stories where myth and dreams are set free to play.
 Animation opens that possibility, because it is freed from gravity and the chains of the possible.
 Realistic films show the physical world; animation shows its essence.
 Animated films are not copies of 'real movies,' are not shadows of reality, but create a new existence in their own right."
 He concluded his review of Ratatouille by writing: "Every time an animated film is successful, you have to read all over again about how animation isn't 'just for children' but 'for the whole family,' and 'even for adults going on their own.'
 No kidding!"